NUMarsIce/NU-PRISMM/README.md

   - Create datalogger (save to file, csv?)
     - Create (MATLAB) code to view data log
   - Decide what is needed to analyze sensor data to evaluate a digital core

+Look into:
+- PID on the drill (more magnets for better rpm measurement)
+- Creating configs for different components that are loaded at startup (with params)
+-